 Affidavit and Notice of Accessory Dwelling Unit.

 Applicants for IADUs shall provide an affidavit stating that the owner of the property will live in either the primary dwelling or IADU as their primary residence.

-Upon approval of the IADU by the building official, .Notice of Internal Accessory Dwelling Unit including the affidavit
+Upon approval of the IADU by the building official,

+Notice of Internal Accessory Dwelling Unit including the affidavit shall be recorded against the property to provide notice to a future owner of the owner occupancy requirement for the IADU.

 The Notice shall include: